DeraUchenwoke/jmim/README.md

 # jmim
 Joint mutual information maximisation algorithm for input feature selection.
-There a few comprehensive implementations of the algorithm.
+There few comprehensive implementations of the algorithm.